Live Chat with Tek representatives

 - Built-in functions such as Port Extension allow for properly dialing in calibration planes

 - Simplify test procedures by saving and recalling calibration state files

 - Locate and troubleshoot cable/PCB impedance discontinuities with the Time Domain with Gating option.

 Automated Production Testing

 You need fast, accurate, and stable network readings.
 Automate the process of measuring DUTs to verify that they're built right, tune it if it isn't, or characterize test fixture losses to remove them from your measurement.
+Accelerate VNA calibration with TCALTM, Tektronix’ automated electronic calibration module.
 The TTR500 series VNA provides performance, accuracy, and reliability, with a significantly lower cost of ownership compared to similar performing used and outdated VNA competitors.
-In addition, similar to other traditional benchtop VNAs, the TTR500 series VNA is SCPI code compatible, allowing you to migrate existing VNA test code.
+Similar to traditional benchtop VNAs, the TTR500 series VNA is SCPI code compatible, allowing you to migrate existing VNA test code.